LIGHT/DARK MODE

 Final takeaways

 ComfyUI performance is usually a memory story before it is a compute story.
 For most users comparing GPUs, this reframes what the best GPU for ComfyUI actually means in practice.
 If you want fewer stalls and fewer out of memory surprises, prioritize VRAM capacity, memory bandwidth consistency, and software alignment.
+For teams weighing ownership against rental, see our Rent vs Buy Decision Framework.

 Next steps

 To test a high VRAM or multi GPU ComfyUI setup before committing to a purchase, Skorppio offers short term on premise hardware rentals.
+Create a business account to explore configurations, or contact our team for ComfyUI-specific recommendations.
+Training custom models or running fine-tunes on Stable Diffusion checkpoints?
+The AI Fine-Tuning Kit gives you the VRAM headroom and storage throughput that single-GPU setups cannot match.

 References